DavidRConnell/DavidRConnell.github.io/index.markdown

 Additonally, there is a [link](/downloads/resume.pdf) to a more traditional PDF version.

-{% newthought 'History' %} -- Description of select projects, completed and ongoing, from work and school.
+{% newthought 'Portfolio' %} -- Description of select projects, completed and ongoing, from work and school.

 {% newthought 'Thesis' %} -- A copy of my master thesis on detecting Sudden